mechero/full-reactive-stack/README.md

 ### Angular Reactive

-This simple Angular JS application consumes the controller on the backend side using a reactive approach, Server-Sent Events, so data is loaded on screen as soon as it's available.
+This simple Angular application consumes the controller on the backend side using a reactive approach, Server-Sent Events, so data is loaded on screen as soon as it's available.

 [This blog post](https://thepracticaldeveloper.com/2017/11/04/full-reactive-stack-ii-the-angularjs-client/)